 The Illuminator Sensor is slightly above-average for warmth among under-the-cuff style models.

 Outdoor Research uses PrimaLoft Silver Insulation 133g on their palm and 200g on back of the hand.
-We found the Sensor was similar in warmth to the Outdoor Research Revolution and the Black Diamond Legend, and warmer than the Outdoor Research Riot.
+We found the Sensor was warmer than the Outdoor Research Revolution and the Black Diamond Legend.
 Overall, our testing team found they were warm enough in temperatures down to around 10-15F, but our hands started to get cold if it got much colder while out skiing or snowboarding for the day.

 The Illuminator Sensor is one of the more dexterous gloves in our review.

 We were able to effectively perform all of our direct comparison tasks while wearing them, including picking up a pencil and writing our name.
 These gloves feature an extremely articulated pre-curved box construction and outseam stitching construction on three of the fingers.
 Outseam construction simply means the stitches are on the outside of the glove rather than on the inside, which is typically more traditional.
 Having the stitching on the outside allows for superior feel and dexterity.
 Overall, the Illuminator Sensor offers some of the best dexterity in our review and is not far from the most dexterous models, like the Hestra Fall Line.